Werbung ausblenden

 We read a book. and not We reads a book.

-Here there are not yet any differences between English and German.
+Here there are not yet any major differences between English and German.
 If we later have a look at objects we'll find a lot of differences.
 But for now we stick with the basic form.